microsoft/CopilotHackathon/exercisefiles/node/README.md

-# Activate GitHub Copilot using Nodejs
+# Activate GitHub Copilot using Node.js

-Demo project for running labs to evaluate Copilot viability
+A demo project for running labs to evaluate Copilot viability

 ## Instructions

-- Download to local the exercisefile folder
+- Download to local the exercise file folder
-- Open NodeServer.js and begin by writing a Nodejs server, check the first suggestions based on the initial text
+- Open NodeServer.js and begin by writing a Node.js server.
+Check the first suggestions based on the initial text
 - Open test.js file and analyze the current test
 - Open a command prompt and run the test (mocha test.js)
 - See the result, it should display something like: